getsentry/platformicons/README.md

 Platformicons
 =============

-A set of platwork and framework icons from the people behind https://sentry.io.
+A set of platform and framework icons from the people behind https://sentry.io.

 ### Notice: